excalidraw/excalidraw-blog/content/blog/polygons-and-stars/index.md

 link: https://twitter.com/lipis
 ---

 What makes Excalidraw so great is the simplicity and of course we don't want to start adding more and more features, as this simplicity will be lost.
-What we can do though is to make use of one of our latest feature: **the library**.
+What we can do though is to make use of one of our latest and very powerful feature: **the library**.

 <!-- end -->

 The first implementation of the library was made by [Pete Hunt](https://github.com/excalidraw/excalidraw/pull/1787) a few months back.
-So by now you might already know how you can start adding shapes to the library that you use often for later use in different diagrams (press `9` or shoose it from the top menu).
+So by now you might already know how you can start adding shapes to the library, that you use often for later use in different diagrams (press `9` or shoose it from the top menu).
 Afterwards you can export it and share with others or open an existing library that you found somewhere else.

-Another way to import is to upload your library somewhere (like [gist](http://gist.github.com/)) and then getting the link to the raw file you can use the following URL to add the shapes directly into your library like this:
+Another way to import is to upload your library somewhere (like [gist](http://gist.github.com/)) and then by getting the direct link to the raw file you can use that URL to add the shapes directly into your library like this:

 ```
 https://excalidraw.com/?addLibrary=<link-to-excalidrawlib>